 [ Part One | Part Three ]

 Note: This is a post that contains affiliate links.

-We are now on part two of our client onboarding series.
-I must say we received a few emails about our first post that truly brought to light just how incredibly frustrated many of you are with your business processes in general.
+We are now in part two of our client onboarding series.
+We must say we received a few emails about our first post that truly brought to light just how incredibly frustrated many of you are with your business processes in general.
 It seems that with so many different apps and so many different ways to incorporate them into our businesses, it is easy for any online business owner to lose focus.
-I know our process was terrible, to say the least, and while many clients seemed to love it, I knew better.
+We know our process was terrible, to say the least, and while many clients seemed to love it, we knew better.
 Not only was the process poorly managed, but it wasn’t cohesive with my brand message.

 Why A Branded Process Matters

-Before I move forward toward on why the branding process matters in client onboarding, I’d like to show you a list of all of the apps that I used specifically for client onboarding:
+Before we move forward toward on why the branding process matters in client onboarding, we’d like to show you a list of all of the apps that we used specifically for client onboarding:

 - Gmail – No longer use for onboarding

 - Calendly – No longer use for onboarding

 - PayPal – No longer use for onboarding